DavidStinson/test/level-up/temporal-dead-zone.md

 ![Hero image](./assets/hero-temporal-dead-zone.png)

-As explained in [scope chain lesson](../scope-chain/README.md) and [`var` keyword level up](./var.md), `let` and `const` work differently than `var` in regards to hoisting.
+As explained previously in this module, `let` and `const` work differently than `var` in regards to hoisting.
 If we try to access a `var` variable before declaring or initializing it, the variable will simply come back `undefined`, as the declaration itself has been hoisted (as shown in previous examples).

 However, if we try to access a `let` or `const` variable prior to declaring or initializing it, we’ll run into a very specific `Reference Error: “Cannot access _ before initialization”.` This is called a **Temporal Dead Zone** error, and it is caused by the fact that `let` and `const` declarations are attached to the block scope but are not initialized until they actually appear in the block.